- Object numberCOMWG.454

 Sculpture depth: 176 cm - Description

-Full-Scale Gesso Model for 'Physical Energy' from which the bronze casts were taken: showing a male nude rider on horseback (inspired by the Parthenon)
+Full-scale gesso grosso model for 'Physical Energy' from which the bronze casts were taken, showing a male nude rider on horseback (inspired by the Parthenon).

 - In depth

-Watts said that Physical Energy represented 'the restless physical impulse to seek the still unachieved'.
-He intended it to suggest 'man as he ought to be - part of creation, of cosmos in fact, hist great limbs.. akin to the rocks and the roots, and this head.. as the sun'.
+G F Watts said that Physical Energy represented 'the restless physical impulse to seek the still unachieved'.
+He intended it to suggest 'man as he ought to be - part of creation, of cosmos in fact, his great limbs.. akin to the rocks and the roots, and his head.. as the sun'.

-Watts worked on this model in section and used gesso gross, a mixture of plater, flue and chopped hemp or tow.
+Watts worked on this model in sections and used gesso grosso, a mixture of plaster, glue and chopped hemp or tow.
 This allowed it to be modelled when it was soft and carved when it was dry.
-From the model three casts were made in bronze.
-One of these in location in Kensington Gardens in London, one is in the National Archives of Zimbabwe, Harare, and the other is at the Rhodes Memorial, overlooking Cape Town in South Africa.